0x41gawor/inz-docs/Stage 3 Installation Guide.md

 ![](img/stage-3/23.png)

-Press Enter to exit and apply the new interface settings
+Press Enter to exit and then apply the new interface settings

 ```bash
 sudo netplan apply